 The IRS pays awards from collected proceeds which result from an audit or investigation.
-Because payments are not made until the taxpayer has exhausted all appeal rights and the statutory period for the filing of a claim for refund has expired or been waived by the taxpayer, the IRS may not make payments for several years after the whistleblower has filed the claim.
-The IRS paid the first awards under the 2006 amendments in FY 2011, and continued to do so since then; however, most of the awards paid during FY 2013 resulted from claims filed under the prior law.
+Payments are not made until the taxpayer has exhausted all appeal rights and the statutory period for the filing of a claim for refund has expired, or been waived by the taxpayer.
+Therefore, typically the IRS does not make payments for five to seven years after the whistleblower has filed a claim.
+The IRS paid the first awards under the

+2006 Act in FY 2011, and has continued to do so since then.
+Most of the awards paid during FY 2014 resulted from claims filed under the prior law.